 Not so much this time.
 Our rental car has a GPS system and that, as Robert Frost said, has made all the difference.
 In a thousand kilometers (so far) of blue highways, we’ve been mis-directed a couple of times, but we’ve really never been lost and only rarely have we not been precisely where we need to be.
-I’ve impulsively veered onto single-track roads that led to scenic villages or panoramic vineyards, and no matter what hairbrained driving notion I entertain, no matter how many wrong turns I make, the GPS system patiently and effectively guides me back to where I need (or want) to be.

 We navigated our way out of the maze that is Charles de Gaulle airport and headed unerringly to our first stop in Reims.
 We navigated tiny village lanes en route to visit vignerons in Champagne and Burgundy.
 We drove to our current location – a tiny village in the south of France – without a single missed turn, without a single moment of hesitation.